dbushell/granary/README.md

 **Git Granary** is a [Git Large File Storage](https://git-lfs.com) (LFS) server implementation written in TypeScript (sorry).

 Git Granary was designed for self-hosted personal use.
+See my [introduction blog post](https://dbushell.com/2024/07/25/git-granary/).

 ⚠️ Work in progress! ⚠️